create3000/x_ite/docs/_posts/components/CubeMapTexturing/GeneratedCubeMapTexture.md

 ### SFString [in, out] **update** "NONE" <small>["NONE"|"NEXT_FRAME_ONLY"|"ALWAYS"]</small>

-Update controls regeneration of the texture.
+*update* controls regeneration of the texture.

 #### Warnings